What is the Window of Tolerance and How It Impacts Your Life

 • Trouble engaging or feeling present in daily activities

-Recognizing Dysregulation
+Recognising Dysregulation

 Window of Tolerance